ds4se/chapters/abramhindle/energymining.md

 ### Idle Measurement

-Not all applications or tasks have idle behaviour.
-Many programs run until their task is complete and then exit, but many user facing applications and services run continuously or intermittently in the foreground or background.
-What programs do when they aren't in direct use is important because usually their idle operation is a waste of resources.
-Unless work is being executed during idle time, most applications that consume energy with no input as being wasteful.
-A good process can stay asleep until it receives input.
+Not all applications or tasks have idle behaviour, but many user facing applications and services run continuously or intermittently in the foreground or background.
+What programs do when they aren't in direct use is important because usually their idle operation is a often waste of resource, unless work is being executed during idle time.
+An efficient process can stay asleep until it receives input.
 The operating system's scheduler is very good at sleeping and waking processes.

-Furthermore it is important to understand what the baseline energy consumption for an application is.
+Idle use often characterizes baseline energy consumption for an application is.
 If executing tasks and idleness use the same amount of energy perhaps the idle components can be optimized to use less energy.
-From an analysts perspective have statistics on idle consumption is useful during analysis to determine what impact changes might have on implementation of non-functional requirements.
+Measuring idle consumption is useful to determine what impact changes might have on implementation of non-functional requirements.

 ### Statistical Analysis

-Repeat measurements cause 1 problem, there is no longer 1 measurement, there are many.
-Thus summary statistics must be employed to describe the distribution of measurements.
-There is one saving grace, energy measurements are of physical phenomena and the Normal (or Gaussian) distribution works quite well to model natural measurements and natural errors in measurement.
+Repeat measurements cause many problems: there is no longer 1 measurement, there are many.
+Thus summary statistics can be employed to describe the distribution of measurements.
+There is one saving grace, energy measurements are of physical phenomena and the Normal (or Gaussian) distribution often model the errors within natural measurements well.
 Thus the variance and mean are two reasonable descriptors of our multiple runs.
-Furthermore the central limit theorm states that means of means tend to be a normal distribution.
-Thus we can assume normal distributions while measuring energy for 1 system and we can use tests, such as Student's T-test to compare two distributions of measurements to see if they are statistically significantly different.
-Without tools such as T-test we would not have much confidence to determine if distribution's were different or not based on random chance.
+This means we can use parametric tests such as the Student's T-test to compare two distributions of measurements to see if they are statistically significantly different.
+Without statistical tools such as the T-test we would not have much confidence to determine if distribution's were different or not based on random chance.

 ### Exceptions

 To err is human and to throw uncaught exceptions is to execute code.
-Mobile devices and modern computers still suffer from crashing software and your tests can suffer from crashes as well.
-Exceptions happen, core dumps occur, sometimes apps decide to update, sometimes the network goes down.
-Sometimes a remote site goes down.
-Regardless exceptions occur and must be identified and dealt with.
-Sometimes the software is just inherently buggy and only 1/2 of the test runs will complete.
-When developing tests one should instrument the tests with screenshot capabilities such that you know what is actually running at the time.
-Furthermore all outliers should be investigated and potentially re-run.
-Weird things can happen and if your analysis is saying two sets of runs are different, hopefully it wasn't the errors!
+Mobile devices and modern computers still suffer from crashing software.
+Exceptions happen, core dumps occur, sometimes apps decide to update, sometimes the network goes down, sometimes a remote site goes down.
+Often the software under test is just inherently buggy and only 1/2 of the test runs will complete.
+When developing tests one should instrument the tests with auditing capabilities such as screenshots to enable postmortem investigations.
+Furthermore outliers should be investigated and potentially re-run.
+You wouldn't want to attribute a difference in energy consumption to an erroneous test.

 ## Summary

 In summary, there are many confounds that one faces when measuring software energy consumption.
 First and foremost, energy consumption is a physical process and energy consumption measurement requires repeated measurement and statistical analysis.
 Thus remember and use [ENERGISE](#ENERGISE) mnemonic to help evaluate energy measurement
 scenarios: environment, N-versions, energy or power, repeated measurement, granularity, idle measurement, statistical analysis, and